 Both money and capital markets are characterized by a three-tier structure.
 Lenders and borrowers are individual, legal, and national levels.
 Large companies can make short-term surplus funds available to the market.
 This allows lenders to generate more capital.

 Investors are individuals and long-term investors.
 They can trade in the derivatives market for hedging purposes.

 Intermediaries are companies that facilitate the transactions between buyers and sellers.
 They may be banks, investment firms, or insurance companies.
 These companies can also act as both buyers and sellers at the same time.
-In addition, they can also provide the necessary facilitating to other financial institutions.
+In addition, they can also provide the necessary facilitating to other Financial Research Services.